By Madison Moore ’15

 Coming from a large school to a small school is a big change, but for Alexis Maylor, it is one of the many reasons why she can pursue excellence in both academics and sports.
 Her main motive from transferring was so she could focus on achieving her dream of becoming an veterinarian, while still participating in athletics.

-Maylor transferred from the University of Maine to Delaware Valley College after her freshman year.
+Maylor transferred from the University of Maine to Delaware Valley University after her freshman year.
 She wanted to continue to pursue track and field, but was looking to do it on a smaller scale.

 She has been involved with track and field for eight years, and she “couldn’t imagine not being a part of it.
 You need to know there is dedication and time involved [when playing a college sport],” said Maylor.
 “You are a dedicated student-athlete but you have to be a student first.”